peymanforceman/Laravel-Users-Groups-Project/readme.md

 ## User Management System

-This is a laravel challenge project for Internations.Org .
+This is a laravel example project.

 # How to Install